- Books, Literature, and Writing»

 Serving as Adjutant General, Butler organized the Kentucky command for General Anthony Wayne's successful campaign against the Indians in 1794, as well as other campaigns in the Northwest Territory.
 This continued into the War of 1812 period.

 In 1796, Butler moved his wife and six children to Port William, where the Kentucky river entered the Ohio River to enhance his business opportunities.
 They also added five more children to their family there.
-John Preston, along with his wife, Jane, and their five-year-old son, Adam, decided to make the move, as well, and established his business at Port William (later Carrollton).
+John Weston, along with his wife, Jane, and their five-year-old son, Adam, decided to make the move, as well, and established his business at Port William (later Carrollton).